Karren Brady resigns from her role as West Ham vice-chair after 16 years

 Karren Brady has resigned from her position as vice-chair of West Ham United after 16 years.
 She joined the club’s board in January 2010 and announced her departure following a recent match where West Ham drew against Crystal Palace, leaving the team just two points above the Premier League relegation zone.

-She also reflected on her commitment to football and her desire to support future leaders in the sport.
-Brady concluded her statement by wishing West Ham United success in the future and expressing her intention to continue following the club’s achievements.
+Brady also reflected on her commitment to football and her desire to support future leaders in the sport.
+She concluded her statement by wishing West Ham United success in the future and expressing her intention to continue following the club’s achievements.

 Daniel Kretinsky, West Ham’s joint-chair, acknowledged Brady’s contributions, noting her role in key developments such as the long-term contract for the London Stadium and the record transfer of Declan Rice.
 He emphasized that her efforts have been essential to the club’s growth.